 By: Linnea Crowther

-It hardly seems possible that it's been 20 years since River Phoenix died.
+It hardly seems possible that it’s been almost 22 years since River Phoenix died.
 On Oct.
 31, 1993, Phoenix was a young man –– only 23 –– at the peak of his career.
-A movie star, a singer and an activist, he had recently completed movies and new projects in the works.
+A movie star, a singer and an activist, he had recently completed movies and had new projects in the works.
 His death was a shock to his friends and fans alike.

-1. River Phoenix was born River Jude Bottom in Madras, Ore. on Aug.
+1. River Phoenix was born River Jude Bottom in Madras, Oregon on Aug.
 23, 1970.
-His first name was chosen for the "river of life" in Herman Hesse's novel Siddhartha, and his middle name was an homage to the Beatles song "Hey Jude."
+His first name was chosen for the “river of life” in Herman Hesse’s novel Siddhartha, and his middle name was an homage to the Beatles’ song “Hey Jude.”

-2. When River was three years old, his family joined the religious group Children of God and became missionaries in Venezuela.
+2. When River was 3, his family joined the religious group Children of God and became missionaries in Venezuela.
 When they became disillusioned with the group after a few years, they returned to the U.S., settling in Florida and changing their last name to Phoenix to symbolize their rebirth.